ozaner/ozanerhansha.github.io-OLD/_posts/computer-science/00-0-0-filetopng.md

 $$\text{FileToPNG}:\{0,1\}^+\to \left(\mathbb{N}_{255}\right)^{n\times n\times 4}$$

 ## Properties of PNG Representations
-The main algorithm doesn't do any sort of encrypting compression of the file's data (as of yet).
-As such, the PNG representation it spits out can give us a look at the file's structure.
+FileToPNG doesn't do any sort of encrypting or compression of the file's data (as of yet).
+As such, the PNG representation it spits out can give us an unfiltered look at the file's structure.

 ### Text Files
 Take text files for example.
 Their content, of course, varies widely depending on the length and topic of discussion.
 But, even if they don't use the same language, they all still use the same set of Unicode characters which all have the same configuration of bits.
 Meaning they share some similarities: